jsndyks/cityBootCamp/docs/html/guide/bootCamp.guide.md

 Working in this way is my **strong recommendation**.

-It should look something like this.
+It should look something like this - but I added <code>border:none;</code> 👆 to the <code>iFrame</code> styling after making the screen dump as it's tidier!

 ![Moodle iframe configuration for content](img/moodle.iFrame.png)